The 11 fastest growing small businesses of 2025

 Additionally, the McKinsey study states that chief information security officers worldwide struggle to find enough talent to fully staff their organizations.
 “A global cybersecurity talent shortage means that IT leaders often have little choice but to do business with third-party service partners.”

-If you have some experience working in-house on a security team, the time could be ripe to transition into a freelance security analyst or IT consultant.
-While starting a gig business straight out of school may be possible, most clients will want a proven track record.
-Contractors in this field may find more success after gaining real-world experience and training before going solo.
+If you have some experience working in-house on a security team, the time could be ripe to transition into a freelance information security analyst or IT consultant.
+The BLS projects this field to grow 33% through 2033.
+While starting a gig business straight out of school may be possible, most clients want a proven track record.
+Contractors in this field may succeed more after gaining real-world experience and training before going solo.

 banner get business insurance in 10